 j. berenike herrmann's homepage

 As a Digital Humanist, I strive to understand the potential as well as the constraints of the data transformation of (global) societies and the Humanities.
-In my research, with my team at Bielefeld, and in other collaborations, I focus on the digital modeling of literary discourse, with a specific interest in style.
-To this end, we apply and adapt methods from Data Science, NLP, and Corpus Linguistics, often using quantitative techniques, including Machine Learning, but also hermeneutic and historiographic analyses: mixed methods.
-We draw on concepts and models from Stylistics, Rhetorics, Literary Historiography, Discourse Analysis, (Neo) Structuralism, and Cognitive Stylistics.
-One building block for our research are corpora, digitally representing literary artefacts.
-We also apply cognitive stylistics and reader response studies.
+In my research, with my team at Bielefeld, and in other collaborations, we apply and adapt methods from Data Science, NLP, and Corpus Linguistics, often using quantitative techniques, including Machine Learning and LLMs, but also hermeneutic and historiographic contextualization: mixed methods.
+I draw on concepts and models from Praxeology, Stylistics, Rhetorics, Literary Historiography, Discourse Analysis, (Neo) Structuralism, and Cognitive Stylistics.
+One building block for my research are corpora and datasets that digitally represent and create cultural phenomena and artefacts.
+In order to understand the evaluation and cognitive processes in readers, I also apply methods from cognitive linguistics, reader response studies and crowd sourcing.

 My current main research questions